snphive/MutateCompute/projectReadme.md

  including the pydevd import in one of the classes in the src/ directory because the path mappings don't match up with the launchers which are in the subdirectory src/launchers/.
 However, this seems temperamental.

+ NOTE: In a few special cases the code execution does not function fully when run on the remote debugger.
+Two such cases is described here:
- NOTE: If running remote debugger with code that includes lots of remove file commands (e.g. remove_config_files), a stack overflow or RecursionError occurs: e.g. "RecursionError: maximum recursion depth exceeded while calling a Python object".
+ 1. If running remote debugger with code that includes lots of remove file commands (e.g. via GUM.linux_remove_files), a stack overflow/RecursionError occurs and abrots the execution after a short time: e.g. "RecursionError: maximum recursion depth exceeded while calling a Python object".
 It does not occur if just running the remove files code without the remote debugger.

+ 2. Running the cluser_py_script (run_remove_files_zeus.py) with the remote debugger caused an error that prevented that script from running correctly.
+The cluster error logfile reads "Cannot locate localhost: 51234" and "Nonetype".
+This is not resolved by adding the pydevd import line to the cluster python script.

 ## Built With